UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Introduction

-In this paper, we propose \emph{MemANNS}, an efficient framework for ANNS algorithms using UPMEM PIM hardware.
-MemANNS incorporates several techniques to address the above mentioned challenges individually. \emph{First}, we introduce an architecture-aware data placement and query scheduling approach to achieve workload balance and maximize the aggregated memory bandwidth of available PIM chips (Section~\ref{sec::scheduled-model}). \emph{Second}, we design an efficient thread scheduling approach to fully utilize the multi-threaded computing power on PIM, together with efficient memory management to maximize cache reuse on PIM to further improve the performance (Section~\ref{sec::multi-threading}). \emph{Third}, on observing the fact that in real-world datasets, there are often some items that appear together in data point vectors~\cite{ye2023grace}.
-We propose to redesign the encoding in IVFPQ and pre-store the frequently accessed item combinations at offline to reduce the memory accesses at online phase, hence reducing query answering time (Section~\ref{sec::encoded-structure}). \emph{Lastly}, we optimize the top-k identification stage with thread-local top-k heap and early pruning to reduce the selection time (Section~\ref{sec::optimization-strategies}).
-Note that although most of our discussions surround IVFPQ, the framework can also be applied to other quantization-based ANNS algorithms.
+\textbf{Innovations.} We propose \emph{UpANNS}, the first framework to enable efficient billion-scale ANNS on commercial PIM hardware.
+UpANNS integrates four key innovations to address the aforementioned challenges: \circled{1} We introduce architecture-aware data placement and query scheduling to dynamically balance workloads across PIM chips to maximize memory bandwidth utilization (Section~\ref{sec::scheduled-model}). \circled{2} We design an efficient thread scheduling approach to fully utilize the multi-threaded computing power on PIM, together with efficient memory management to maximize cache reuse on PIM to further improve the performance (Section~\ref{sec::multi-threading}). \circled{3} On observing that real-world datasets often contain correlated items in data point vectors, we redesign the encoding in IVFPQ and pre-store frequently accessed item combinations to minimize redundant memory accesses (Section~\ref{sec::encoded-structure}). \circled{4} We optimize the low-parallelism top-k stage with thread-local top-k heaps and early termination pruning to accelerate the stage on PIM's limited cores (Section~\ref{sec::optimization-strategies}).